 OTHER THAN TAKING PICTURES, WHAT ARE YOU DOING AND HOW WILL IT HELP YOUNG GIRLS

-We have taken pictures in South Sudan and in the Kakuma Refugee Camp in Northern Kenya.
-We will soon be traveling to Ethiopia and Uganda to hear and document more stories to be the focus of various art exhibits around the world.
+We have taken pictures in South Sudan and in the Kakuma Refugee Camp in Northern Kenya, and will soon be traveling to Ethiopia and Uganda to hear and document more stories to be the focus of various art exhibits around the world.
 The photos will be sold and all of the proceeds will go to support programs and scholarships for the girls we have visited.

 Beyond photography, Catwalk to Freedom also intends to address the economic drivers of early marriage (bride price payments and financial contribution to the family) through skills training, micro-business programs, and job creation.
 Our team is prototyping integrated girl-centered approaches including investment clubs, solar powered startups, child care circles, and school fee funds, to determine which programs yield the greatest potential to scale and the most positive outcomes for young girls.
 Learn more about our initiatives by following our blog.

-In 2017-18, we will launch our most ambitious project to date.
-Our team will begin filming a documentary that chronicles several South Sudanese girls who are facing early marriage.
+In 2017-18, we launched our most ambitious project to date and began filming a documentary that chronicles several South Sudanese girls who are facing early marriage.
 Their stories will center around using the world’s most coveted fashion runways to pay off their dowries/bride-price, a key driver into early child marriage, and begin making their own life’s choices.
-See the trailer here.